-There can be a problem sometimes with glutamine synthesis in certain individuals, including those who’re sick and premature babies.
+On accasion, there can be a problem with glutamine synthesis in certain individuals.
+This includes those who’re sick, and premature babies.
 It is much harder for people in those groups to produce their own.

-Glutamine is essential for providing fuel to your cells in order to make other amino acids and to produce glucose.
+Glutamine is essential for providing fuel to your cells in order to make other amino acids, and also to produce glucose.
 It is especially needed in times of stress, both physical and mental, and will be burnt up very quickly under these conditions.

 Studies show that glutamine supplementation can improve the metabolism of protein.
-This means it can also be used for muscle repair and growth, and is yet another reason why it is so popular with those on an intense training program or lifting heavy weights.
+This means it can also be used for muscle repair and growth.
+This is yet another reason why it is so popular with those on an intense training program or lifting heavy weights.

 During intense exercise, l-glutamine also helps with the process of outing fat WITHOUT losing vital muscle mass.
 This is something that can inadvertently be done very easily done when exercising, and can also be a side effect of weight loss.